CupnPlateGames/wzmapcompiler/readme.md

 to automatically generate a cliffmap.
 It will be created in autocliffmap.png, you can directly move it to cliffmap.png or merge it into your existing cliffmap.

-You can also provide the minimum height difference in pixel value as a parameter after autocliff.
+You can also provide the minimum height difference in pixel value as a parameter after autocliff or inside the `map.json` file (see below).

 Creating the map.json file
 ==========================